 Lifting Michiganders Out of Poverty

 "No parent should have to choose between paying rent and putting food on the table for their families.
 That's why I've charged this task force with identifying more ways we can lift families up and ensure they can build a good life for themselves here in Michigan.
 I plan to work very closely with this team to ensure that every parent can feed their families with healthy, nutritious food, put a roof over their heads, and keep them warm in the winter." - Governor Whitmer

-While there are already many efforts underway throughout state government to assist individuals living in poverty, the Michigan Poverty Task Force will find ways to strengthen, broaden, coordinate and streamline those efforts, ensuring that Michigan families have access to the support they need.
+While there are already many efforts underway throughout state government to assist individuals living in poverty, the Michigan Poverty Task Force is committed to finding ways to strengthen, broaden, coordinate and streamline those efforts, ensuring that Michigan families have access to the support they need.

 Poverty by the Numbers

 Today, 1.4 million Michiganders fall below the poverty level, but more importantly, the United Way’s ALICE Report shows that 43% or 4.3 million of working Michigan households struggle to afford the necessities like housing, childcare, food, technology, health care and transportation.
 To afford the basics, single adults need a salary of just over $21,000 and a family of four need over $61,000.
 The Michigan Poverty Task Force will work to identify and evaluate measures such as these to gain a full understanding of both the scope of poverty’s impact on Michigan families and communities, and the ways state government can best help those families and communities.

 of Michiganders in poverty or at risk of not making ends meet